ArianMathai/Volatility3-GUI/README.md

 ```bash
 pytest --maxfail=1 --disable-warnings -v
 ```
-or simply run the tests through the ide
+or simply run the tests through the IDE